grantila/q/README.md

 What it is
 ==========

 The library q (or libq) is following the core ideas and naming in the [Promises/A+](http://promises-aplus.github.io/promises-spec/) specification, which provides a simplistic and straightforward API for deferring functions, and invoke completions asynchronously.
-The name is borrowed from the well-known JavaScript implementation with the [same name](http://github.com/kriskowal/q), but is influenced more by [Bluebird](http://bluebirdjs.com/) by providing a lot of functional tools such as `filter`, `map` and `reduce` as well as `finally`, `reflect` and `tap`.
+The name is borrowed from the well-known JavaScript implementation with the [same name](http://github.com/kriskowal/q), but is influenced more by [Bluebird](http://bluebirdjs.com/) by providing a lot of functional tools such as `filter`, `map` and `reduce` (yet to be implemented / decided to be implemented) as well as `finally`, `reflect` and `tap`.
 Although q provides a large amount of features, they all exist to make the promise implementation as solid and easy-to-use as possible.
-Event based asynchronicity, like `delay` or any asynchronous I/O (e.g. file or network), is not built-in.
+A generic and useful event based routine `delay` is implemented in core q, but more high-resolution timer events as well as other event based asynchronous I/O (e.g. file or network), is not built-in.
 Instead, this is provided by support libraries (like q-io).
 This is to keep `q` free from any dependencies, it only depends on C++11.
+The built-in `delay` is supported by the `blocking_dispatcher` and `threadpool`, but are of low-resolution system timers.

 q provides, a part from the pure asynchronous IoC methods, a wide range of tools and helpers to make the use as simple and obvious as possible, while still being perfectly type safe.
 One example if this, is the automatic `std::tuple` expansion of *promise chains*.